How is a website built? The 7 phases of web development

 Backend needed:

-- E-commerce functionality (cart, payments, order management)
+- E-commerce (cart, payments, order management)

 - User registration and authentication